-MOUNT SAW TO CRAFTSMAN BASE, STEEL LEGS, OR FLAT BENCH
+MOUNT SAW TO CRAFTSMAN BASE, STEEL LEGS, OR FLAT BENCH (not supplied with saw)

 Make sure Elevation Crank has proper clearance to rotate.
 The saw must be bolted down.
 Position your saw to slope slightly rearward, so when the carriage is installed it will not roll forward due to gravity.